chrisbarrett/elisp-namespaces/readme.md

 The name mangling also introduces some calling indirection that makes debugging more complicated.
 If you need to do extended debugging, consider temporarily redefining your functions using `defun`.

 Elisp doesn't have reader macros, so there's not as much sugar as I'd like.
-You'll learn to love the `@` symbol!